TOTAL: CompTIA CySA+ Cybersecurity Analyst (CS0-002)

 Properly trained IT security staff who can analyze, monitor and protect cybersecurity resources are in high demand.
-The U.S. Bureau of Labor Statistics (BLS) predicts that information security analysts will be the fastest growing overall job category, with 37 percent overall growth between 2012 and 2022.
+The U.S. Bureau of Labor Statistics (BLS) predicts that information security analysts will be the fastest-growing overall job category, with 37 percent overall growth between 2012 and 2022.

 Follow the CompTIA Cybersecurity Certification Pathway

-IT Fundamentals > A+ > Network+ > Security+ > CySA+ > PenTest+ > CASP
+IT Fundamentals > A+ > Network+ > Security+ > PenTest+ or CySA+ > CASP

 Brent Chapman is the co-author of McGraw-Hill's CompTIA CySA+ Cybersecurity Analyst Certification All-in-One Exam Guide.
 He is an information security engineer with over 15 years of experience in information technology and cyber security.